michielmulders/royalty-fee-test-cases/blog-post.md

 - Bob balance: 1 NFTs of ID:0.0.48289984 and 29 ℏ
 ```

+You can find the full code example at [`case-1.js`](https://github.com/michielmulders/royalty-fee-test-cases/blob/main/case-1.js).

 ## Edge case 2

 **What happens if there is no fungible value exchanged in a NFT transfer and the royalty fee schedule doesn't define a fallback fee?**